amiryaakoubd/faq-app/README.md

 ## Further improvements

 - Could have used typescript for better type checking instead of regular javascript, but I chose Javascript for quicker development and to avoid spending too much time with type checking issues.
-- Perhaps populate the the website's title and description with some content from the API.
+- Perhaps populate the the website's title and description with some content from the API but at the same time its better to keep the website's title and description static in case the API is down.
 - Ran into an issue with installing eslint-plugin-jest so I had to disable the eslint rule for jest.
 It would have been preferable to have the eslint rule enabled.